aniket-bhadra/django-backend-systems/notes.md

 **Each method automatically:** executes queryset when needed, uses serializer for Python objects ↔ (simple data type then auto json conversion) JSON conversion, handles HTTP response formatting.

 All methods are built into `ModelViewSet` - you don't write them, Django provides automatically.

+The Smart Part:
+Django REST Framework automatically modifies the base queryset based on the HTTP method and URL parameters:

+For retrieve() → adds .get(pk=id) to your base queryset For list() → uses your base queryset as-is
+For update() → adds .get(pk=id) to your base queryset For destroy() → adds .get(pk=id) to your base queryset

+So if there is 1k movies, it never fetches 1k movies to find one.
+It's very efficient and only queries what it needs from the database.
+This is one of the key advantages of using Django's ORM - it's lazy and only executes database queries when actually needed, and it's smart enough to construct the right query for the specific operation.

+Django works **declaratively** - you define WHAT you want (models, serializers, viewsets) and Django figures out HOW to do it for you.